acuteimmersive/openimmersive/README.md

 * **This player only supports immersive and spatial videos in the MV-HEVC & AIVU formats.** Other formats will not display correctly without code modifications.
 * Load a video from various sources: photo gallery, local files/documents, streaming playlist URL.
 * Control playback with Play/Pause buttons, +15/-15 second buttons, and an interactable scrubber in an auto-dismiss control panel.
-* Select resolution/bandwidth when streaming videos.
+* Select resolution/bandwidth and audio track when streaming videos.
 * A timecode readout panel to illustrate injection of custom buttons & views in the ImmersivePlayer.

 ## Requirements